 Distribution Business Line - the basic Business Line from the perspective of the Group's operating profitability involving distribution of electricity in Poland is a regulated activity, conducted on the basis of tariffs approved by the President of the Energy Regulatory Office (ERO).
 The Energa SA Group has a natural monopoly position in the northern and central part of Poland, where its distribution assets are located, through which it supplies electricity to 3 million customers, approx. 2.8 million of which are customers with comprehensive agreements and 204 thousand are TPA customers.
-As at 31 December 2017, the total length of the power lines was over 185 thousand km and covered almost 75 thousand km, i.e. about 24% of the country's landmass.
+A breakdown of Energa-Operator SA's customer by energy group is presented in Chapter 3.5.
+Key operational data.
+As at 31 December 2017, the total length of the power lines was over 185 thousand km and covered almost 75 thousand km2, i.e. about 24% of the country's landmass.
 Energa-Operator SA acts as the Leading Entity in this Line.